-On my current contract I have to develop and support SSIS packages for multiple versions of SQL server and in order to work with multiple versions I am running virtual machine.
+On my current contract, I have to develop and support SSIS packages for multiple versions of SQL server and in order to work with multiple versions, I am running a virtual machine.

-The problem with virtual machines they are not connected to active directory, and in most cases I need to connect to SQL Server using Management studio using Windows Authentication.
+The problem with virtual machines they are not connected to the active directory, and in most cases, I need to connect to SQL Server using Management Studio using Windows Authentication.

-Usually in the past, when I need to run application under different account, I used ShellRunAs application from Sysinternals, it creates a nice context menu which allows to type credentials for different user, but in this case it did not work, because I was running it from virtual machine.
-It complained than "The username or password is incorrect”.
+Usually in the past, when I need to run the application under a different account, I used the ShellRunAs application from Sysinternals, it creates a nice context menu that allows to type credentials for the different users, but in this case, it did not work, because I was running it from the virtual machine.
+It complained that “The username or password is incorrect”.

-The problem ShellRunAs accept this parameter when it run from command line and there is no UI to run application with that command.
-But this can be fixed by creating another context menu item which will have such parameter.
+The problem ShellRunAs accept this parameter when it runs from the command line and there is no UI to run the application with that command.
+But this can be fixed by creating another context menu item that will have such a parameter.

-ShellRunAs registered for multiple file formats under Shell key in Windows registry.
-For example for *.exe files it registered at
+ShellRunAs is registered for multiple file formats under the Shell key in the Windows registry.
+For example, for *.exe files, it registered at

 it also registers for link files and msc files (Microsoft management console)

-The registry files need to be modified for your system to use correct location where ShellRunAs.exe file is location, in my case it’s
+The registry files need to be modified for your system to use the correct location where ShellRunAs.exe file is located.
+In my case it’s

 Now, after I have executed registry files, I can see another context menu

-If you like command prompt, the same can be achieved using RunAs command, it does not have GUI, but works absolutely the same (you can use both Powershell and Cmd).
-On the sample below I am running Microsoft Management Studio from machine not connected to domain
+If you like the command prompt, the same can be achieved using the RunAs command, it does not have GUI but works absolutely the same (you can use both Powershell and Cmd).
+On the sample below I am running Microsoft Management Studio from a machine not connected to the domain

-As a result after my SQL Management studio starts I am able to access all database under my domain account and SQL Management studio is actually running under my domain account
+As a result after my SQL Management studio starts I am able to access all databases under my domain account and SQL Management studio is actually running under my domain account